pagkly/Zed/Investopedia/Investing/Economic Capital.md

 Image by Julie Bang © Investopedia 2019

 Calculations of economic capital and their use in [risk/reward](https://www.investopedia.com/terms/r/riskrewardratio.asp) ratios reveal which business lines a bank should pursue that make the best use of the risk/reward trade-off.
-Performance measures that use economic capital include: return on risk-adjusted capital ([RORAC](https://www.investopedia.com/terms/r/rorac.asp)); risk-adjusted return on capital (RAROC); and, economic value added (EVA).
+Performance measures that use economic capital include: return on risk-adjusted capital ([RORAC](https://www.investopedia.com/terms/r/rorac.asp)); risk-adjusted return on capital (RAROC); and, [[Economic Value]] added (EVA).
 Business units that perform better on measures like these can receive more of the firm's capital in order to optimize risk.
 [Value-at-risk](https://www.investopedia.com/terms/v/var.asp) (VaR) and similar measures are also based on economic capital and are used by financial institutions for risk management.

 ## Example of Economic Capital